macgari/common-definition/README.md

   - sh evn.sh evn_username evn_password mysql_username mysql_password mysql_host mysql_port
   - sh trans.sh mysql_username mysql_password mysql_host mysql_port trans
   - sh load.sh trans/trans.json
+- Two manual tables are needed for the pipeline to run.

+  - The first table is called ohdsi_to_umls and is loaded in a database called cdi. cdi database should be created if not already created.
+In the cdi.sh script, under "TEMPORARY SOLUTION", the script execute a sql file called cdi_ohdsi_to_umls.sql to create abd populate the database and its tabke.
+When moving to production this step should be ignored.

+  - The second table is called oncotree and is created in the evn database.
+In the cdi.sh script, under "TEMPORARY SOLUTION", the script executes a sql file called evn_oncotree.sql which creates and populates the table with data.
+Onctree table is created until we figure out the correct sources and mapping from MSK evn.

 ### Notes on Configuration